DukeGDDI/CliffsideSacrifice/Readme.md

    * Attempts to **grab** a pivot if within reach.
    * Or, if timed during a backswing, **releases** to sling the bottom climber toward a distant pivot.
 5. If the climber reaches a new pivot and A is pressed at the right time, the rope **reattaches**, shifting the pivot upward.
-6. Player continues ascending pivot by pivot until reaching a **finish pivot**.
+6. Player continues decending pivot by pivot until reaching a **finish pivot**.
 7. Player may press **B** to **sacrifice** the lowest climber, shortening the rope for stronger swings.
 8. Level ends when reaching a finish pivot with **≥2 climbers**.